ayushk12/ayushk12/README.md

 - 💬 Ask me about React or any web related stuff.
 - 📫 How to reach me: LinkedIbn -https://www.linkedin.com/in/ayushkumar29/
 - 😄 Pronouns: He/His
-- ⚡ Fun fact:I love to play cricket anytime
+- ⚡ Fun fact:I love to travel anytime